Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 Marie E. Betteley Graduate Gemologist, GIA as she recounts her life surrounded by jewels, Fabergé and Russian treasures.
 Marie and husband David Schimmelpenninck van der Oye are co-authors of the forthcoming book Beyond Fabergé: Imperial Russian Jewelry.

 Marie is available to speak on a wide variety topics, including:

-The House of Bolin: Imperial Russia’s Premier Court Jeweler
+The House of Bolin: Russia’s Brightest Star

 Carl Fabergé has long claimed the role of Russia’s most famous court jeweler.
-Little is known about other Russian imperial jewelers of which at least fifty worked for the Tsar.
+Little is known about other Russian imperial jewelers of which at least forty worked for the Tsar.
 The most prominent among them was Bolin.
-Unlike Fabergé who served the last two tsars of Russia, The House of Bolin produced jewelry for not two but seven consecutive Russian sovereigns beginning with Catherine the Great.
+Unlike Fabergé who served the last two tsars of Russia, the House of Bolin produced jewels for not two but seven consecutive Russian sovereigns beginning with Catherine the Great.
 And incredible as it may seem almost 100 years after the Bolshevik Revolution, Bolin still continues today in Stockholm.
 Originally from Sweden, Bolin is known as the oldest, still active jewelry house owned by the same family in history.

 My Life with Russian Jewels